 Babies need stable families and strong relationships to grow.
 Nurturing relationships, together with meeting basic needs, support strong physical and emotional development, laying the foundation for a strong start in life.

 Strong families need policy supports related to:

-- More than 8% of infants and toddlers have already had two or more adverse experiences.
-This rate ranges from a low of 2% to a high of 27%.
-In 20 states, it exceeds 10%.
+- Nearly 9% of infants and toddlers have already had two or more adverse experiences.
+This ranges from a low of 1% to a high of 21%.
+In 18 states, it exceeds 10%.

 - 16% of infants and toddlers live in crowded housing, which is known to jeopardize development.
-States range from a low of 6% to a high of 28% in this respect.
+States ranged from a low of 6% to a high of 28% in this respect.

 Findings for families with young children reveal differences in access to resources that help them meet their babies’ daily needs, contributors to family stability, and exposure to adverse events when examined by race/ethnicity, income, and urbanicity.
 Differences in income affect the largest number of indicators in this domain.
 However, there are common challenges revealed, such as crowded housing, which babies of color are two to three times more likely to experience than their White peers, babies in low income families are three times more than those in families above low income to encounter, and urban babies are somewhat more likely to experience than rural babies.